Attractions

 Discover the best of Carmarthenshire

 Explore secluded forests, towering cliff tops, and lush green landscapes, or discover more about the region’s fascinating history and culture by visiting treasured landmarks, quaint towns and villages, and breathtaking natural wonders.
-If you’re looking for somewhere to spend time as a family, embark on an aqua adventure at the Blue Lagoon water park, board a steam train at the Gwili Railway, or get up close to rare and endangered species at one of the nearby wildlife parks.
+If you’re looking for somewhere to spend time as a family, board a steam train at the Gwili Railway or get up close to rare and endangered species at one of the nearby wildlife parks.

 National Botanic Gardens